 Governance is a key tenant to a thriving and responsible business.
-Studies have found that companies with better environmental, social governance (ESG) standards have stronger financial performance and returns.
+Studies have found that companies with better environmental, social governance (ESG) standards have stronger financial performance and returns1.
 This is a win-win for investors and the society.
-Today our Heart & Soul strategy is embedded directly into our Deploy for Growth corporate strategy.
-This comes to life through our Kellogg’s® Better Days global signature cause platform, where we’re helping to end hunger and drive positive change by tackling interconnected issues of climate, wellbeing and food security.
+Today our Better Days commitment is embedded directly into our Deploy for Growth corporate strategy.
+This comes to life through our Kellogg’s® Better Days global signature cause platform, where we’re helping to end hunger and drive positive change by tackling the interconnected issues of climate, wellbeing and food security.

 Across our ESG work, we are committed to impact, dialogue and transparency.

 Since 2015, we’ve created Better Days for nearly 600 million people worldwide.
 We’ve done so by donating 2.4 billion servings of food to people facing hunger, reaching 3.2 million children through feeding programs, supporting more than 330,000 farmers with climate-smart agriculture programs that support biodiversity, and by reducing greenhouse gas emissions to the equivalent of taking nearly 2.5 billion vehicle miles off of the road2.

 An essential element to our efforts is maintaining a dialogue between Kellogg and our investors.
 We have seen a steady increase in the number of investors interested in our ESG credentials and we regularly meet with investors to share our work and get feedback on areas of opportunity for the company.
 We also are furthering the dialogue at an industry level, advocating for standardization of metrics and the importance of disclosure for companies and investors.
 Our Chief Sustainability Officer joined the Sustainability Accounting Standards Board (SASB) Standards Advisory Group to continue to advocate for improved and streamlined investor reporting.